SumoLogic/sumologic-otel-collector/docs/UpstreamRelation.md

 ## Versioning policy

-We are using upstream OpenTelemetry Collector version numbers as the base for the Sumo Logic OT Distro version numbers.
+We are using upstream OpenTelemetry Collector version numbers as the base for the Sumo Logic Distribution for OpenTelemetry Collector version numbers.
-This means that Sumo Logic OT Distro Collector `v0.47.0-sumo-0` is based on `v0.47.0` of the OpenTelemetry Collector core and contrib packages.
+This means that Sumo Logic Distribution for OpenTelemetry Collector `v0.47.0-sumo-0` is based on `v0.47.0` of the OpenTelemetry Collector core and contrib packages.

 In order to prevent confusion we are going to add Sumo Logic specific features